m4ttsch/omscs-notes-notes/computer-networks/routing.md

 **Intradomain** routing refers to the routing within any given autonomous system, while **interdomain** routing refers to the routing between autonomous systems.

-Computing a path between a node in an ISP like Comcast and another node in a network like Georgia Tech’s involves computation of both interdomain and intradomain paths.
+Computing a path between a node in an ISP like Comcast and another node in a network like Georgia Tech's involves computation of both interdomain and intradomain paths.

 ## Intra-AS Topology
 The topology inside a single autonomous system consists of nodes and edges.